top of page

 What is Positive Psychology?

-• Growth Mindset: Coined by Carol Dweck, this is the belief that skills and intelligence can grow with effort.
-Mistakes become lessons, not signs of failure.
+• Growth Mindset: Introduced by Carol Dweck, this concept posits that skills and intelligence can develop through dedication.
+Mistakes become lessons rather than indicators of failure.

 Strengths-Based Coaching: Building on What Works

-Why does this work so well for neurodivergent people?
-Here’s what happens when coaching focuses on strengths:
+Why is this effective for neurodivergent individuals?
+Here’s what happens when coaching emphasizes strengths:

-• Encourages Problem-Solving: Focusing on what works helps people find their own solutions.
+• Encourages Problem-Solving: Concentrating on what works empowers clients to devise their own solutions.

-For example, a client with ADHD might struggle with organizing details—but have a great sense of creativity and quick thinking.
-A strengths-based coach helps them channel that creative spark, finding ways to use it at work or at home.
-Someone with dyslexia may shine in big-picture thinking.
-Rather than fixating on spelling, coaching helps them lead with that strength.
+For example, a client with ADHD might find organization tricky but could possess a great deal of creativity and quick thinking.
+A strengths-based coach helps such individuals channel their creativity, guiding them to apply it in their lives effectively.
+Someone with dyslexia may excel in larger conceptual thinking.
+Instead of fixating on spelling, coaching can help them enhance their strategic vision.

 Practical Coaching Strategies for Neurodivergent Clients